 Overall Process

 The HIDSS4Health research school performs an annual candidate selection process.
 Suitable candidates are selected in a three-step process: (1) the written application, (2) a virtual one-day selection event for short-listed applicants, and (3) matching projects and candidates.
 Evaluation criteria for the candidates are an excellent academic record and a strong motivation for the interdisciplinary nature of the projects.
 The institutions are committed to increasing the percentage of female scientists and encouraging female applicants to apply.
-The next application call is anticipated for December 2023/January 2024.
+The next application call is anticipated for July 2025/August 2025.

 Requirements